mt2-erlangen/latex-template/README.md

 - Title
 - Language if you want to write in English: `ngerman` -> `english`

-Finally, you are ready to add some content1121 :smiley:
+Finally, you are ready to add some content :smiley:

 ## Tutorials